seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-16-The_Inevitability_of_Idols_and_Religions.md

 ---
-title: "The inevitability of Idols and Religion"
+title: "The Inevitability of Idols and Religion"
 description: "An essay on how religion and religious thinking/behavior is embedded into our consciousness, even if we do not call it a religion." iconography."
 date: 2020-11-15